Scuba Diving 101 – What You Need To Get Certified in Belize

 When it comes to diving, Belize is one of the best places you could pick.
 The Great Blue Hole and Belize Barrier Reef are two of the most awe-inspiring places you can visit if you want to dive into the deep.
 Whether you want to witness the multitude of sea creatures that inhabit these spots or just want to go diving in the Caribbean, Belize can certainly satisfy you.

-Before you can set out into the deep, you will first need to confirm that you are physically fit to dive and sign some documents.
+Before you can set out scuba diving in the deep, you will first need to confirm that you are physically fit to dive and sign some documents.
 While there are multiple diving schools, such as PADI and SSI, their curricula are similar enough to not be a problem.
-Most courses are finished in only 3 or 4 days.
-Scuba training is broken up into 3 modules.
+Most courses take only 3 or 4 days.
+Scuba training consists of 3 modules.
 Note that proper certification requires you to be proficient in all 3 modules.

 - Confined water dives, such as in a pool.

 - Open water dives.
-Open water dives cannot be attempted until you have performed the other 2 sections and consist of 4 such dives.
+Open water dives cannot be attempted until you’ ve performed the other 2 sections

 - How to plan a dive, based on depth and duration.